isabella232/sc_AlternateAppIcons/2/2 - Script.markdown

 ```
 …The Thanksgiving icons are set up in the Alternate Icons folder and Info.plist.

+…System date is set to Thanksgiving and it's open for switching to xmas later
+…Calendar notifications for December are off

 ## Introduction
 **Jessy**
 Hello!
 It's screencast time!
 I'm Jessy; she's Catie!